 A More In-Depth Analysis

 - 30-Year Fixed Mortgage Rates Will Remain Stuck: We can’t emphasize enough this housing market prediction.
-We don’t expect consumer dreams of lower rates to happen in 2023.
+We don’t expect consumer dreams of lower rates to happen in our housing market prediction 2023.
 Inflation and the Federal Reserve’s response to it would have to take a dramatic turn.

 - Sales Will Decrease Even as Prices Go Down: We expect a decrease in sales because of homeowners who don’t want to accept less than the value of their homes, current mortgage rates making underwater scenarios more likely and a higher overall cost of living from inflation.